Configure VTP Server and Client in Switch

 VTP mode configuration commands

-The first command defines a domain name for the switch.
+- The first command defines a domain name for the switch.
 Switches share VTP information only inside the domain.
 They ignore messages received from other domains.

-The second command defines the VTP mode of the switch.
+- The second command defines the VTP mode of the switch.
 Server mode is the default VTP mode.

 VTP configuration

-We will configure Switch0 and Switch2 as VTP servers, Switch3 and Switch4 as VTP clients, and Switch1 as a transparent switch.
+Configure Switch0 and Switch2 as VTP servers, Switch3 and Switch4 as VTP clients, and Switch1 as a transparent switch.

-VTP Sever configuration on Switch0
+VTP Server configuration on Switch0

 Switch>enable Switch#configure terminal Switch(config)#vtp domain cisco Switch(config)#vtp mode server Switch(config)#vtp password password123 Switch(config)#